AAM77/AAM77.github.io/_posts/2018-06-18-the_many-to-many_relationship_in_activerecord.markdown

 Within the book_genre class, we establish a one-to-one relationship to a genre and a one-to-one relationship to a book.

-So, the code would look somethingl ike the following:<br>
+So, the code would look something like the following:<br>
 ```
 class BookGenre
      belongs_to :book